-The Canons Park Teaching School Alliance work in collaboration with the University of Hertfordshire to offer Harrow First, a salaried School Direct training programme for a limited number of top graduates who wish to teach.
+Harrow First in collaboration with the University of Hertfordshire offer a salaried School Direct training programme for a limited number of top graduates who wish to teach.
 Trainees spend four days in school and one day at the University of Hertfordshire each week during term time.

 All courses are run in Harrow and allow teachers to develop their leadership skills whilst training to teach.
 Harrow First is a challenging programme which will take a fresh approach to training teachers via the School Direct (salaried route).
 Successful applicants will undergo training during July and August with a view to teaching from 10 hours per week in a school from September, supported in the classroom by a Higher Level Teaching Assistant (HLTA).
 Training will continue through the year, both in school and at the University of Hertfordshire.
 The course leads to the award of Qualified Teacher Status (QTS) plus 30 MA credits.
 There will be opportunities to complete further MA modules in subsequent years in order to achieve the MA in Education.

 There are three assessment point throughout the year and trainees are assessed through a combination of lesson observations and an evidence bundle include lesson plans and evaluations.
 Trainees will benefit from a variety of support: from the University of Hertfordshire, from their mentor in school, from the Higher Level Teaching Assistant, from a Professional Mentor in school and from a Specialist Leader in Education who will ensure the coherence of the course.
 Colleagues in all these roles are well trained and experienced.
 We are committed to training creative, innovative and reflective practitioners who see themselves as future leaders.